Articles

 Date: 30th January 2023

 Although it is a rare complication, there is always a risk of breast implant rupture with silicone or saline implants.
-So it is important that you know the signs and symptoms to look out for so you can identify a ruptured breast implant and seek prompt medical assistance.
+It is important that you know the implant rupture symptoms to look for so you can identify a ruptured breast implant and seek prompt medical assistance.

 • Saline implants